Fully Lattice-Linear Algorithms: Abstract

 \section{Abstract}

-Lattice-linearity was introduced as modelling problems using predicates that induce a lattice among the global states (Garg, SPAA 2020).
-Such modelling enables permitting asynchronous execution in multiprocessor systems.
+Lattice-linearity was introduced as a way to model problems using predicates that induce a lattice among the global states (Garg, SPAA 2020).
 A key property of \textit{the predicate} representing such problems is that it induces \textit{one} lattice in the state space.
-Such representation guarantees the execution to be correct even if nodes execute asynchronously.
+An algorithm that emerges from such a predicate guarantees the execution to be correct even if nodes execute asynchronously.
 However, many interesting problems do not exhibit lattice-linearity.
-This issue was alleviated with the introduction of eventually lattice-linear algorithms (Gupta and Kulkarni, SSS 2021).
-They induce \textit{single or multiple} lattices in a subset of the state space even when the problem cannot be defined by a predicate under which the states form a lattice.
+This issue was somewhat alleviated with the introduction of eventually lattice-linear algorithms (Gupta and Kulkarni, SSS 2021).
+They induce \textit{single} or \textit{multiple} lattices in \textit{a subset of the state space} even when the problem cannot be defined by a predicate under which the global states form a lattice.

-In this paper, we focus on analyzing and differentiating between lattice-linear problems and algorithms.
-We introduce a new class of algorithms called \textit{fully lattice-linear algorithms}.
-These algorithms partition the \textit{entire} reachable state space into \textit{one or more lattices}.
-For illustration, we present lattice-linear self-stabilizing algorithms for minimal dominating set (MDS) and graph colouring (GC) problems, and a parallel processing lattice-linear 2-approximation algorithm for vertex cover (VC).
+This paper focuses on analyzing and differentiating between lattice-linear problems and algorithms.
+We introduce \textit{fully lattice-linear algorithms}.
+These algorithms partition the \textit{entire} reachable state space into \textit{one or more lattices}, and as a result, ensure that the execution remains correct even if nodes execute asynchronously.
+For demonstration, we present lattice-linear self-stabilizing algorithms for minimal dominating set (MDS), graph colouring (GC), minimal vertex cover (MVC) and maximal independent set (MIS) problems.

-The algorithms for MDS and GC converge in {\boldmath $n$} moves and {\boldmath $n+2m$} moves respectively.
-These algorithms preserve this time complexity while allowing the nodes to execute asynchronously, where these nodes may execute based on old or inconsistent information about their neighbours.
-The algorithm for VC is the first lattice-linear approximation algorithm for an NP-Hard problem; it converges in {\boldmath $n$} moves.
+The algorithms for MDS, MVC and MIS converge in $n$ moves and the algorithm for GC converges in $n+2m$ moves.
+These algorithms preserve this time complexity while allowing the nodes to execute asynchronously.
+They present an improvement to the existing algorithms present in the literature.

+Our work also demonstrates that to allow asynchrony, a more relaxed data structure can be allowed (called $\prec$-lattice in this paper, where the meet of a pair of global states may not be defined), rather than a distributive lattice (where both join and meet for all pairs of global states are defined, and join and meet distribute over each other) as assumed by Garg.